benmfaul/RedisClient/README.md

-# Ben Faul's REDIS Client Library for use with AdaFruit CC3000 WiFi
+This is a simple REDIS client library for use with the Adafruit CC3000 network card.

 This library depends on the following hardware: Adafruit CC3000 Breakout
   ----> https://www.adafruit.com/products/1469